Saturday, 7 February 2026

 Inks- DOX

-• I glued the panel onto a piece of black cardstock and then onto an A2 sized white card base.
+• I glued my card front panel onto another piece of navy blue cardstock and then glued that onto a white 4 1/4" square card base.

 Here is the stencil I used: